 Few would consider visiting a former prison when planning a trip, but these six Western prisons will make planners reconsider that line of thinking.
-After all, at these prisons, visitors can hear stories of the wicked, walk among ghosts and learn about the early days of America’s prison system.
+After all, with these prison tours, visitors can hear stories of the wicked, walk among ghosts and learn about the early days of America’s prison system.
 Alcatraz, Old Idaho Penitentiary, Yuma Territorial Prison, Missouri State Penitentiary, Wyoming Territorial Prison and Old Montana Prison are places of history, mystery and even paranormal activity.

 Alcatraz Island in San Francisco is a place where many histories have unfolded.
 Before Alcatraz, otherwise known as The Rock, was home to the likes of Al Capone and George “Machine Gun” Kelly, it served as a fortress to protect the San Francisco Bay from pirates and later housed military prisoners during the Civil War.
 The former prison became a symbol for Native American plight when the Indians of All Tribes occupied the island in 1969.
-It should come as no surprise that today, some 1 million tourists flock to this historic site.
-Alcatraz attractions include a boat trip to and from the island, the cell house audio tour (included in the price of the ferry ticket) and much more.
+It should come as no surprise that today, some 1.5 million tourists flock to this historic site each year.
+Alcatraz prison tours include a boat trip to and from the island, the cell house audio tour (included in the price of the ferry ticket) and much more.

 One of the main attractions of Jefferson City, Missouri, the Missouri State Penitentiary attracts visitors from across the globe as they enjoy history and photography tours that tell of executions, notable women and the riot of 1954.
 In its heyday, it was named by Time Magazine as “The bloodiest 47 acres in America.”
 Constructed in 1836, this prison operated for 168 years until its decommissioning in 2004.
 These centennial cells held criminals such as James Earl Ray, who shook the nation at the height of the Civil Rights Movement.
 Guests looking for a close encounter with the paranormal will be delighted with the Ghost & Paranormal Tour which highlights mysterious occurrences that took place in MSP.
 “The Missouri State Penitentiary offers both private and public history, ghost and photography tours from March to November,” said Jordan Rowles, convention/group sales manager for the Jefferson City Convention and Visitors Bureau.
 “Many of the MSP tour staff worked at the prison in some capacity prior to its decommissioning, so their personal experience with the penitentiary provides a unique insight to life inside The Walls.”